UfukTopalan/AdaptiveGenomics_Isophya/Methods.md

 ```
 Import the formatted logfile into [Clumpak](https://clumpak.tau.ac.il/bestK.html) to find the most likely K value for your subpopulations.

+- #### Visualize Admixture Results
-- *Visualize Admixture Results*: To visualize the results for the best K, create a bar plot using the R script [here](scripts_folder/plot_Admixutre.R).
+  To visualize the results for the best K, create a bar plot using the R script [here](scripts_folder/plot_Admixutre.R).
 Import the `.qopt` file from the run with the optimal K (in this case, K=2) and an `info file` to label the populations in the plot.
 Create the info file using:
 ```bash
 cut -c3-5 isophya71.list | paste - isophya71.list > isophya71.info